nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Q**: Where do I go if I have issues with LoveBook? <br>
 **A**: You may leave your issues [here](https://github.com/AY2324S1-CS2103T-F10-2/tp/issues).

+**Q**: What happens if I enter invalid data into the stored data file? <br>
+**A**: LoveBook will clear all the existing data and reset to as it was when you installed it.
+It is highly discouraged to manually edit the data file.

 --------------------------------------------------------------------------------------------------------------------